btror/btror/README.md

 ### About me

-MSCS at the University of North Carolina at Charlotte.
+Pursuing MSCS at the University of North Carolina at Charlotte.

 ### Programming Languages